Cris Kirkwood: Biography

 Kirkwood's use of drugs began to spin out of control after the success of 1994's Too High to Die, and he developed a severe heroin addiction.
 Kirkwood retreated to his house in Tempe, Arizona, where he and his wife, Michelle Tardif, who was also an addict, lived in virtual isolation.
-Tardif eventually died of a drug overdose in August 1998.
+Tardif eventually died of a drug-injection related infection in August 1998.
 After the release of the album No Joke! in 1995, Kirkwood's compulsive behavior during what was already a stressful time for the band led to the Meat Puppets entering a period of inactivity.
 Despite numerous interventions and rehab stays, Kirkwood remained addicted to narcotics for many years.

 Imprisonment

 In December 2003, Kirkwood got into an argument with a woman over a parking space at a post office in downtown Phoenix.
 A security guard got involved in the scuffle, which escalated when Kirkwood grabbed the guard's baton and began striking at him.
 The guard drew his handgun and shot Kirkwood in the back, resulting in his being hospitalized.
 In August 2004, Kirkwood pleaded guilty to assault with a deadly weapon and was sentenced to 21 months in prison.

-While incarcerated at Federal Correctional Institution in Phoenix, Kirkwood met Jerry Posin, who had been a drummer for Steppenwolf, and joined in Posin's exercise routine.
+While incarcerated at the Federal Correctional Institution in Phoenix, Kirkwood met Jerry Posin, who had been a drummer for Steppenwolf, and joined in Posin's exercise routine.
 The two eventually joined in jazz and other original music performances at the facility.
 Kirkwood's time in prison, which he said "was actually pretty tolerable", helped him kick his drug addiction cold turkey.
 However, no recordings of Kirkwood's jail band performances are known to exist.
 He served out his time and was released on July 7, 2005.